ahsan598/devops-projects-hands-on/vagrant-vms/README.md

 This directory contains modular **Vagrant environments** to spin up local VMs for DevOps tool exploration and hands-on practice.

-Each setup is built for experimentation, with configurable options for VM resources, networking, and provisioning.
+Each setup is built with configurable options for VM resources, networking, and provisioning.

 ---